The Roots of the RWDSU

 Bringing Workers a Voice

-The RWDSU has organized tens of thousands of workers over the past decade, including some significant wins in notable industries.
+The RWDSU has organized tens of thousands of workers in the 21st Century, including some significant wins in notable industries.

 RWDSU organizers in the south have helped thousands of poultry workers win protections and improvements in what is traditionally dangerous and underpaid work.
 In 2000, 850 poultry workers at CP Poultry in Eufaula, Alabama, joined the RWDSU.